Journey to Atlantis

-Journey to Atlantis is the name shared by three Water Coasters located at SeaWorld theme parks.
-These attractions, while different from one another, tell a similar story of a trip to the mythical land of Atlantis.
-Each one combines roller coaster elements, such as chain lift hills and steep drops, with boat-based attraction elements, such as splash-down landings.
+Journey to Atlantis is the name shared by three water roller coasters located at SeaWorld amusement parks.
+These attractions, while different in layout and statistics from one another, tell similar stories of a trip to the mythical land of Atlantis.
+Each ride combines roller coaster elements, such as chain lift hills and steep drops, with boat-based attraction elements, such as splash-down landings.
 All three attractions were designed by Mack Rides of Germany.

 SeaWorld Orlando

 The original Journey to Atlantis made its debut on April 17, 1998 at SeaWorld Orlando.
 It is one of the eight roller coasters at the park.
 Along with Wild Arctic, it was one of the park's only thrill rides until the arrival of Kraken in 2000.
-The six other roller coasters came after: Super Grover's Box Car Derby in 2006, Manta in 2009, Mako in 2016, Ice Breaker in 2022, Pipeline: The Surf Coaster in 2023, and Penguin Trek in 2024.

-Journey to Atlantis features a small aquarium exhibit, "Jewels of the Sea", in its gift shop exit area.
-Inside, guests will find aquaria built into the floor and the ceiling of the exhibit, along with more traditional aquaria.
+Journey to Atlantis features a small aquarium exhibit known as Jewel of the Sea in its gift shop exit area.

-During its seasonal maintenance in March 2017, SeaWorld greatly altered the ride's theme; all effects featuring Allura the Evil Mermaid and Hermes the Fiber-Optic Seahorse (audio and lighting) were removed.
-The musical score and sound effects that once narrated the emotional arc of the ride disappeared too, and the ride's score was replaced with a continuous loop of Rick McKee's original score (borrowed from the park's former cirque-style show, A'lure – Call of the Ocean) with celebratory exterior music.
+During its seasonal maintenance in March 2017, SeaWorld Orlando greatly altered the ride's theme: all audio and lighting effects featuring Allura the Evil Mermaid and Hermes the Fiber-Optic Seahorse were removed.
+The musical score and sound effects that once narrated the ride were removed as well, and the ride's score was replaced with a continuous loop of Rick McKee's original score, borrowed from the park's former A'lure – Call of the Ocean live show.

-The original version of the ride received mixed reviews, including complaints from parents that some scenes frightened small children and may have been too dark and scary for a family-friendly attraction.
-The ride was sometimes criticized for its intensity — much like the Magic Kingdom's "Snow White's Adventures," at Walt Disney World.

-Vehicle design

-The ride vehicles on Journey to Atlantis are boats with wheels on the bottom sides.
-Each boat carries eight passengers, arranged into four rows with two passengers each.
-Two lap bars secure both passengers in the row.